Nonparametric Regression and Classification with Functional, Categorical, and Mixed Covariates: Concluding Remarks

 Although we focussed on functional and categorical predictors, our approach is also suitable for continuous, or continuous mixed with functional and/or categorical, covariates.
 Due to its universal structure our method works for all types of data that a distance measure can be applied on.

+Additionally other loss functions can be considered instead of the Brier Score / the quadratic error.
+For example in medical applications it could be of interest to minimize false negative results, which is in general also possible with our procedure by adapting the loss function $Q$.

 In our extensive simulation study and the application to real world data we showed the good performance of our procedure both in terms of variable weighting/selection as well as estimation and prediction.
+An interesting topic in addition could be a thorough theoretical analysis of the asymptotic properties similar to the considerations in \cite{HallLiRacine2007}, who show for a model with continuous and categorical covariates that irrelevant predictors are smoothed out by an optimal bandwidths determination.
+However, this is beyond the scope of this paper and will be a topic for future research.